 Marrakech is one of Morocco’s most fascinating places to visit.
 It is the fourth largest city.
-Known as the red city and the pearl of the Moroccan south.
+Known as the red city and the pearl of the Moroccan South.

 It was a particular imperial capital of a vast empire during the reign of Almoravids that covered most of the “Grand Maghreb” and extended well into Europe.
 It was the protector of the Islamic civilization in that part of the world and a celebrated intellectual and commercial center.

 Visiting the city means visiting a particular place rich in monuments of varied cultures from different ages.
-The successive sovereignties left an extraordinary religious and historical heritage: the majestic defensive walls with nine amazing gates, as well as uncountable memorials and monuments, Kasbas, palaces, roads…apart from this city benefits from a natural variety.
+The successive sovereignties left an extraordinary religious and historical heritage: the majestic defensive walls with nine amazing gates, as well as uncountable memorials and monuments, Kasbas, palaces, and roads…apart from this city benefits from a natural variety.

 It is situated at the crossroads of the Sahara and framed by the snow-peaked Atlas Mountains.